tis-innovation-park/tm-manuals/User-Guide/testingmachine-manual.md

     `tm-vmm --create-client-conf  Debian-6.0`

+It is assumed that Debian-6.0 is a VirtualBox image.

-## Example of a client configuration:
+### Example of a client configuration:

 `   VM_NAME=Debian6.0`

 `   VM_TYPE="VirtualBox"`

 `   VM_IP_ADDRESS=192.168.1.2`

 `   VM_USER=$USER`

 `   VM_SUPERUSER=root`

 `   SSH_PORT=22`

 `   SSH_SHUTDOWN_COMMAND="shutdown -h now"`

 For more variables see section Configuration syntax below

-* Copy the public ssh key to the machine, e.g
+* Copy your public ssh key to the machine's root account, e.g

-  `ssh-copy-id 192.168.1.2`
+  `ssh-copy-id -p 2256 `

+## Create an Android client

+In the example below we will assume it is called Nexus-10

+### Create a client configuration file

+You can create client configuration in two different ways:

+* Manually
+* Automatically

+#### Create a configuration file manually

+* Manually create a configuration file for the client (bound to a virtual machine):

+      [CLIENT NAME].conf

+    * Set the variables as you find suitable for your project.

+#### Create a configuration file automatically

+* Use the command line option:

+    `--create-client-conf`

+Example usage of the option.

+    `tm-vmm --create-client-conf  Nexus-10`

+It is assumed that Debian-6.0 and Nexus-10 is the name either a VirtualBox or Android image.

+### Example of a client configuration:

+`VM_NAME="eGov-android-machine"`

+`VM_TYPE="Android"`

+`ANDROID_SYS=emulator64-arm`

+For more variables see section Configuration syntax below

 # Using Virtual Machine Manager